Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 ![](img/Inflectra_ai_requirement_list_progress.png)

+### Supported Languages
+The Inflectra.ai sidebar labels are localized based on the user's **[culture setting](../Spira-User-Manual/User-Product-Management.md/#regional-settings)** in these languages: English, French, German, Portuguese, Brazilian Portuguese, and Spanish.
+If the user's culture is not supported, English text will be shown.
+The responses from the AI are localized based on the Name and Description of the artifact being used.
+For example, when generating tasks for a requirement written in French, the generated tasks will also be written in French.
+When the input language cannot be determined or is not recognized, the response will be written in English.

 ### Responsible AI Usage
 Please see [our page on responsible AI usage](https://www.inflectra.com/Company/Responsible-AI-Statement.aspx).
 Inflectra.ai may refuse to fulfil any request which it deems to be inappropriate or potentially harmful.
 If you believe a reasonable request is being denied, please contact Inflectra technical support at [www.inflectra.com/support](https://www.inflectra.com/support).